KEEZ-RobG/docusaurus-test/docs/about/intro.md

 ## LYXstaker

-LYXstaker is a resource for LUKSO validators created, and maintained, by the community.
+LYXstaker is a resource for LUKSO validators created and maintained, by the community.
 It is a non-profit community good for providing guidance and support to solo stakers of all skill levels.

-Inspired by the [Ethstaker](ethstaker.cc) community, whose motto is **"Welcoming first, knowledgeable second,"** LYXstaker is committed to
+Inspired by the [Ethstaker](https://ethstaker.cc/) community, whose motto is **"Welcoming first, knowledgeable second,"** LYXstaker is committed to
 - a friendly and welcoming environment
 - **best security practices**
 - providing education